Learn how to find, grow, harvest, cook, and store dragon tongue beans in this comprehensive guide!

 Preserving & Storing Dragon Tongue

 These yummy little beans are wonderful when pickled, lightly steamed, or stir-fried!
-However, keep in mind that nutrients are lost during cooking, so keep it quick and simple.
+However, remember that nutrients are lost during cooking, so keep it quick and simple.

 Try this dragon bean recipe: Dice and blend these into an unstuffed-pepper stir-fry with orange bell peppers, ground turkey, onions, garlic, cabbage, and yellow squash.

 This meal is simple, satisfying, and nutritious.
-In fact, the whole family will enjoy it!
+The whole family will enjoy it!

 These yummy little beans are slightly sweet and terrific when pickled, lightly steamed, or stir-fried!
 However, remember that cooking kills nutrients, so keep it quick and simple.

-If you come up with a new shelled dragon tongue beans recipe, leave it in the comments!
+If you come up with a new shelled heirloom beans recipe, leave it in the comments!

-So, where can I find Dragon tongue seeds?
+So, where can I find these heirloom beans?

 I buy most of my heirloom seeds at Baker’s Creek Heirloom Seed Company, but I am always looking for more options from small gardens and farms.
 David’s Garden Seeds offers dragon bean seeds and prime shipping with Amazon.